 Are you ready to build a future that works for you?
-Launching alongside National Scholarships Week, applications are now open for the Social Housing Scholarships Programme, a unique opportunity to turn your ambition into action.
+Launching to coincide with National Scholarships Week (20 - 26 April 2026), applications are now open for the Social Housing Scholarships Programme, a unique opportunity to turn your ambition into a rewarding career that makes a real difference.

 Whether you are finishing school, changing careers, or returning to study later in life, this programme offers financial support, valuable real-world experience, and a network of people invested in your success.
 Plus, if you want to boost your confidence before applying, you will have access to online workshops offering practical guidance and support.